 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of distal renal tubular acidosis.
+Call your provider if you have symptoms of distal renal tubular acidosis.

 Get medical help right away if you develop emergency symptoms such as: